 - If you are invited to another home for dinner, offer to bring a dish you know you’ll be able to eat.

-- Carry your reliable edibles with you; when a hunger surge hits, the nausea is sure to follow if you don’t have a tried-and-true tidbit handy.
+- Carry your reliable edibles with you.
+When a hunger surge hits, the nausea is sure to follow if you don’t have a tried-and-true tidbit handy.

-17. Reduce stress.
 Prenatal researchers feel it’s better for a baby in utero to be spared a steady barrage of stress hormones—and stress can increase your nausea cycle.
 Learning to reduce stress now is good practice for maintaining serenity as a new mother.
 Remind yourself that what your baby needs most is a happy, rested mother, both before and after birth.

 Wear loose clothing.
 Many mothers find that anything pressing on their abdomen, waist, or neck is irritating and nausea triggering.

-Heartburn is another common part of the nausea-pregnancy package.
-This burning feeling, which is caused by reflux of stomach acids into the lower esophagus, occurs more frequently during pregnancy (hormones, again, which relax the stomach walls).
+Heartburn is another common part of the morning sickness package.
+This burning feeling, caused by reflux of stomach acids into the lower esophagus, occurs more frequently during pregnancy when hormones, again, relax the stomach walls.
 For heartburn, keep upright or lie on your right side after eating.
 Lying on your back is more likely to aggravate heartburn.

-22. Have one last meal before retiring, preferably of fruit and long- acting complex carbohydrates (grains and bland pasta).
-These foods slowly release energy into your bloodstream throughout the night yet are unlikely to keep you awake.
+Before going to bed, eat a meal or snack, preferably fruit and long- acting complex carbohydrates (grains and bland pasta).
+These foods slowly release energy into your bloodstream throughout the night, but are unlikely to keep you awake.
 Add to these natural antacid foods—milk, ice cream, and yogurt— to neutralize upsetting stomach acids as you drift off to sleep.
-Take chewable calcium tablets, which act as antacids, before retiring or upon awakening.
+Also consider taking chewable calcium tablets, which act as antacids, before retiring or upon awakening.